gtjman/python-requests-spammer/README.md

 # python-requests-spammer
-python requests spammer (EDUCATIONAL PURPOSES), this tool can send many requests to a url, it is too fast and dangerous, you can change the speed of it
+python requests spammer (EDUCATIONAL PURPOSES), this tool can send many requests to a url, it is too fast and dangerous, you can choose how fast do you want it to be